Looking after yourself and getting support

-Caring for someone can place heavy physical and emotional demands on you as a carer.
-It’s important to look after yourself as well as the person you care for.
+Caring for someone can be physically and emotionally demanding.
+It’s important to look after yourself, as well as the person you care for.

 To help look after yourself emotionally, you may wish to: